 This wonderfully satisfying vegan meal will leave you craving more.

 As a family, we love going to Thai restaurants.
 My younger one loves and relishes Thai cuisine the most.
-Since we are vegetarian/vegans, we love to order all the dishes with a vegan substitute like tofu.
+Since we are vegetarians/vegans, we love to order all the dishes with a vegan substitute like tofu.

 Pad Krapow is one of our favorites.
-Traditionally this dish is prepared with meat but tofu is the vegan substitute.
+Traditionally, this dish is prepared with meat, but tofu is the vegan substitute.
 To give tofu a more authentic look, sometimes crumbled tofu is used.
 However, I prefer to use small diced pieces of tofu.
-Texture-wise I like that better.
+Texture-wise, I like that better.

 What type of tofu is used?